tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 ## Application Configurations

 All auth related configurations go inside an `auth-config` block.
-There are two configurations applicable for an Akka HTTP server application i.e. `realm`, & `client-id`.
+There are two configurations applicable for an Pekko HTTP server application i.e. `realm`, & `client-id`.

 THe `realm` has a default value of `TMT`, if not specified.
 Ideally all apps in TMT should not have to override this, however it might be useful to override this while testing your app.